cdk-entest/eks-cdk-launch/README.md

 - Prometheus components and methods to setup
 - Setup the EBS CSI Driver add-on with service account [here](https://cdk.entest.io/eks/service-account)
-- Setup Promethues using helm chart
+- Setup Prometheus and Grafana using helm chart

 There are several ways to setup monitoring with Prometheus, please read [docs](https://prometheus-operator.dev/docs/user-guides/getting-started/).